friend1ws/annot_utils/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

 ## Introduction
-`annot_utils` is a software for generating tabix-indexed annotation files, which can be shared by other software's by Y.S.
+`annot_utils` is a software for generating tabix-indexed annotation files, which can be shared by other softwares by Y.S.
 Currently, this software support only annotatioin files for hg19 (GRCh37), hg38 (GRCh38) and mm10 (GRCm38).

 ## Dependency